-What is the procedure for a First Nations led Canada geese harvest?
+What is the procedure to cull geese?

-On the City's behalf, a kill permit application is prepared by the Guardians of our Salish Estuaries Society (GooSE) for review by the Province of BC and the Canadian Wildlife Service.
-Should the permit be approved, Snawnaw-as First Nation, with technical support from GooSE, will carry out all aspects permitted by the regulatory agencies to reduce locally over-abundant Canada Geese in the Parksville region.
-The geese will be harvested in a humane manner according to Environment Canada, Canadian Wildlife Services best practices for Canada Goose management and standard operating procedures developed by the province and approved by the BC Wildlife Chief Veterinarian.
+On the City's behalf, a kill permit application was prepared by the Guardians of the Mid-Island Estuaries Society for review by the Province of BC and the Canadian Wildlife Service.
+Should the permit be approved, a contractor will be hired this summer to carry out all aspects permitted by the regulatory agencies to reduce locally overabundant Canada Geese in the Parksville area.
+The geese will be culled in a humane manner according to Environment Canada, Canadian Wildlife Services best practices for Canada Goose management and standard operating procedures developed by the province and approved by the BC Wildlife Chief Veterinarian.